evanfloden/website-1/README.md

 ## Deploy

-We built the site using Travis CI, so we are not limited to the Jekyll features/plugins etc. supported by GitHub.
+We build the site using Travis CI, so we are not limited to the Jekyll features/plugins etc. supported by GitHub.

 See https://tonyzhangnd.github.io/2018/06/Integrating-Jekyll-and-Travis-CI.html
 The PAT is [encrypted for Travis CI](https://docs.travis-ci.com/user/encryption-keys/).